microsoft/presidio/docs/analyzer/languages.md

 To define which models should be installed, update the [conf/default.yaml](https://github.com/microsoft/presidio/blob/main/presidio-analyzer/conf/default.yaml) file.
 This file is read during the `docker build` phase and the models defined in it are installed automatically.

+For `transformers` based models, the configuration [can be found here](https://github.com/microsoft/presidio/blob/main/presidio-analyzer/conf/transformers.yaml).
+In addition, make sure the Docker file contains the relevant packages for `transformers`, which are not loaded automatically with Presidio.